-Google’s brand new Analog Efex Pro plug-in is the latest component in Google’s Nik Collection.
+Analog Efex Pro is one of the plug-ins in the DxO Nik Collection.
 It comes with a selection of preset camera and film effects to reproduce the look of traditional analog photography, but I’ve been spending some time trying them out and using the Analog Efex Pro Camera Kit (see part 2 of this Analog Efex Pro mini-series) to make my own, and I think you can do just as well by designing your Analog Efex Pro custom presets yourself.

 So this time I’m going to take look at how you can quickly build up a collection in your own style, by adapting existing effects and by modifying and duplicating your own.
 I’m starting with this everyday still life shot on a digital SLR, with the aim of finding a variety of new analog film ‘looks’.
 Along the way I’ll show a couple of tricks I’ve learned that aren’t immediately obvious.